MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-II-Office-Elementary-Secondary-Education-Department-Education/part-222-Impact-Aid-Programs/subpart-C-Payments-Federally-Connected-Children-Under-Section-8003b-Act/section-222.37.md

 (ii) By multiplying the figure determined in paragraph (c)(1)(i) of this section by the LEA's total membership of federally connected children in each subcategory described in section 7003 and claimed in the LEA's application for the current fiscal year payment.

 (2) An LEA may submit its total preceding year ADA data.
-The Secretary uses these data to calculate the ADA of the LEA's federally connected children by -
+The Secretary uses these data to calculate the ADA of the LEA's federally connected children by—

 (i) Dividing the LEA's preceding year's total ADA data by the preceding year's total membership data; and